What Bit Me?!? (Identifying Bug and Spider Bites)

 #2 – Fire Ant Bites

 While many common ant species are harmless, fire ants really do live up to their name.
-These little critters are quite territorial and aggressive.
+These little critters are quite territorial and aggressive, which is why there are so many fire ant killing products out there.

-Invade their space and they’ll bite, although the bite isn’t the real problem.
+Threaten the ant mound and they’ll bite, although this isn’t the real problem.
 Instead, they’ll use their jaws to hold on, stinging you multiple times until they’re killed or dislodged.

 #3 – Flea Bites

 In most cases, a flea will go after your legs and feet, although they can attack other areas if you’re sitting or lying down.
 The reaction tends to be instantaneous – a tiny, itchy bump surrounded by a red halo.
-The bites are rather itchy, and scratching can lead to a rash or even pain.
+Scratching the wound can lead to a rash or even pain.
 Flea bites on kids may have additional risks.

 The easiest way to verify their presence when you suspect fleas is to see if your pets are scratching more often than usual.
 If you don’t have pets, spotting fleas may be a bit more challenging, and you likely won’t have a very large infestation to deal with.